animesh21/animesh21.github.io/_posts/2018-12-16-why-test-driven-development.markdown

 <h4> Goal #2</h4>
 Usually we break the test cases into different functions with each of them explaining the aspect of specification they are testing.
-This makes reading the code easier as you know what it is expected to do rather than reading the standalone code and guessing what it is supposed to do.
+This makes reading the code easier as you know what the code is expected to do rather than reading the standalone code and guessing what it is supposed to do.
 <p>
 </p>